richardhapb/pytest.nvim/README.md

         :Pytest
         ```

-    - To check the output of the tests:
+    - To check the output of the tests (`pytest` will be show the fail tests output by default)

         ```vim
         :PytestOutput
         ```

-    - You can attach the test to the current buffer, this runs test on save:
+    - You can attach the test to the current buffer, this runs test on save in any Python file:

         ```vim
         :PytestAttach
         ```
-    - You can detach the test from the current buffer:
+    - You can detach the test from the last attached buffer:

         ```vim
         :PytestDetach